simon-javier/backup-manuscript-thesis/main.typ

 The input phase involves collecting fingernail images from datasets like Kaggle and Roboflow, supplemented by local health data to inform probabilistic inference.
 The process phase includes data cleaning (normalization, noise reduction) and augmentation (flipping, scaling, brightness adjustment) to enhance dataset diversity.
 Feature extraction using CNNs (e.g., ResNet, MobileNet, EfficientNet) precedes model training with a split dataset (80% training, 20% testing), employing CNNs for classification and probabilistic models (e.g., Naïve Bayes, Bayesian Inference) for inference.
 Evaluation metrics (sensitivity, recall, confidence intervals) guide hyperparameter tuning, leading to the selection of the best-performing model.
 The output phase delivers probabilistic classifications of nail disorders, systemic disease likelihoods (e.g., diabetes: 85%), and recommendations for medical consultation, with deployment into a mobile or web application for global accessibility.

 // The classification of the nail only revolves around 10 labels.
+It does not detect the individual features of the nail (like the lunula, nail bed, etc).
+// The model learns on whole nail images with background noise.
 //
 // We have not acquired datasets of the probabilities of systemic diseases based on nail biomarkers.
 Thus, we resort to probabilities from literature
 //

 === Scope and Limitation of the Study
 The general purpose of this study, titled "Probabilistic Detection of Systemic Diseases Using Deep Learning on Fingernail Biomarkers: A Preventive Healthcare Approach," is to develop an innovative and user-friendly system that leverages deep learning and probabilistic modeling to classify fingernail disorders and infer systemic diseases.
 The system aims to empower individuals globally by providing a non-invasive, accessible tool for early health screening, promoting preventive healthcare through early detection and actionable recommendations.